kaiwaehner/kafka-streams-machine-learning-examples/readme.md

                 mvn clean package

-Apache Kafka 2.0 is currently used.
-The code is also compatible with Kafka and Kafka Streams 1.1.
+Apache Kafka 2.1 is currently used.
+The code is also compatible with Kafka and Kafka Streams 1.1 and 2.0.

 **Please make sure to run the Maven build without any changes first.** If it works without errors, you can change library versions, Java version, etc. and see if it still works or if you need to adjust code.